metabolomics-us/mona-ng-libraries/projects/ng-mass-spec-plotter/README.md

 # Angular Mass Spectrum Plotter

-A mass spectrum visualization tool for Angular.
+A mass spectrum visualization component for Angular.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.